 Object-oriented languages and their associated separation of interface

 also make possible abstract algorithms;

-that is, algorithms that do things without precise specifications of how or even what they're doing.
+algorithms that do things without precise specifications of how or even what they are doing.

 Design patterns take abstraction one step further.
 A design pattern abstracts something you want to do from the actual

 - data structures,

 A design pattern is not a particular class, object, data structure, or algorithm, though all of these elements are used to implement patterns.

 A design pattern